Synesthesia of Machine (SoM)-Driven Analog Precoder Optimization for Enhanced ISAC Performance in Sub-THz Systems: CSP-Net: Low-Complexity Alternative

-To further enhance the features from $\bm H_{\text{in}}$ and $\bm G_{\text{in}}$ and extract the correlation between them, we tailor the convolutional block attention module (CBAM) in \cite{CBAM} on $[\bm V_{\text{c}}, \bm V_{\text{s}}]$ with the complex-valued network, including a channel-based attention and a spatial-based attention.
+To further enhance the features from $\bm H_{in}$ and $\bm G_{in}$ and extract the correlation between them, we tailor the convolutional block attention module (CBAM) similar to \cite{CBAM} on $[\bm V_{\text{c}}, \bm V_{\text{s}}]$ with the complex-valued network, including a channel-based attention and a spatial-based attention.
 Then the output is flattened as $\bm v$ for the following precoding design.